There’s So Much Trash On Mount Everest That Nepal Is Banning Single-Use Plastics

 “We are consulting with all sides about what can be done about plastic water bottles,” he said.
 “We will soon find a solution for that.”

 Each year, visitors hoping to scale the famous mountain come through the region, passing through several villages before they start their hike.
 As they do, they leave copious amounts of trash behind, leaving local communities to deal with the problem.
 Earlier this year, a group of over a dozen volunteers recovered an astounding 6,613 pounds of trash from the mountain in just two weeks.
-Ultimately, the group hoped to recover over three-times that amount by the time they were done, according to CNN.
+Ultimately, the group hoped to recover over three times that amount by the time they were done, according to CNN.

 An army helicopter helped to remove the trash, which included empty bottles, plastics, and discarded climbing and camping gear.